CECTC/dbpack-samples/go/README.md

 - `curl -XPOST http://localhost:13000/v1/order/create2` for transaction rollback test.

 Then check whether the database data is consistent.

+You can also view complete distributed transaction tracing data at `http://localhost:16686/`.

 Alternatively, you can manually build the environment according to the following steps.

 ### Step0: Clone dbpack and dbpack-samples